Those of you who know me know that I love Star Wars, a LOT.

 Princess Leia Outfit

 For Princess Leia, the white dress is the most important element.
+(See our guide to Princess Leia’s style for even more outfits inspired by this iconic frock.)
 Instead of the floor length dress she wears in the first film, a shorter dress is more on trend.
 In place of her silver belt, I added a black leather “fanny pack”.

 If I were to wear this look I’d probably add some earrings or a necklace that were space themed in some way.
 Maybe these earrings.